Suzuki Motor says it will buy back VW stake as court settles feud

 Suzuki (7269.T) filed for international arbitration in November 2011, after Volkswagen (VOWG_p.DE) refused to sell back the shares in Suzuki it acquired in January 2010 for 1.7 billion euros ($1.90 billion).

-Both companies said they welcomed the clarity offered by the ruling from the International Court of Arbitration of the International Chamber of Commerce, which partially upheld the German company's counterclaims of breach of contract.
+The Japanese carmaker said the International Court of Arbitration of the International Chamber of Commerce partially upheld the German company's counterclaims of breach of contract and that any damages would be settled later.

-"It used to feel as if a small bone were stuck in my throat," Suzuki Chairman and Chief Executive Osamu Suzuki told a news conference.
-"I feel so refreshed now."

 Suzuki said it expects to buy back its shares at a "reasonable" price, though it did not specify what that price would be.

+The German carmaker said it has mandated an investment bank and will take legal advice on how to divest its Suzuki share.

-Takaki Nakanishi, chief executive of Nakanishi Research Institute, which specializes in the automotive industry, said it was "highly likely it will buy back at the Friday closing price."
+Takaki Nakanishi, chief executive of Nakanishi Research Institute, which specialises in the automotive industry, said "It seems highly likely it will buy back at the Friday closing price."

 "For Suzuki, this isn't that much money," he added.
 Suzuki had nearly 1 trillion yen in cash reserves as of the end of March.